dantleech/debug-tui/README.md

 - `-`     decrease context depth
 - `tab`   switch pane
 - `enter` toggle pane focus (full screen)
+- `t`     rotate the theme
 - `?`     Show help

 ## Setting Breakpoints

-`xdebug-tui` has no mechanism for setting a breakpoint but you can use the function `xdebug_break()` in your code:
+`debug-tui` has no mechanism for setting a breakpoint but you can use the function `xdebug_break()` in your code:

 ```php